 Shin Mazinger Shougeki Z Hen is not the average super robot show of this generation.
 First and foremost, it is a tribute to the bygone days of robots.
 It is a high quality hot-blooded, testosterone-loaded robot slugfest which will leave you begging for more.

 True Mazinger combines a number of the Mazinger universe into one brand new reboot, giving some minor characters spotlighted roles, and reducing the less interesting ones, and is loaded to the brim with tributes and references to the old series.
 Or so I have been told.
-Truth be told, this was my first entry into the Mazinger universe, and it was well worth the trip.
+Truth be told, this was my first entry into the Mazinger universe, and it was well

 The story is a bit of an interesting beast, managing to be convoluted, while not requiring a lot of thought.
 Imagawa writes by season, not by episode.
 The threads all come together at the end, and do so with incredible flair, however this means that not everything will be resolved in an episode.